electrode-io/electrode-native/README.md

 A user installing the platform for a first time, will have to first globally install the `ern` binary.
 This is done by running `npm install -g electrode-react-native` (this is the [ern-global-cli](/ern-global-cli) project).

-Then, when running `ern` for the first time, and assuming `v3` is the latest version of the platform, `ern-global-cli` will result in the following directory structure creation in the home user directory :
+Then, when running `ern` for the first time, and assuming `v3` is the latest version of the platform, `ern-global-cli` will create in the following directory structure in the home user directory :

 ```
 .ern